diana-hep/femtocode/README.md

     x / y
 ----^
 ```

+because it sometimes leads to indeterminate forms.
+(Floating point infinities are allowed, but we have chosen to exclude `NaN` values because they propagate in non-intuitive ways.)

 This error message tells the user about the special case and suggests the following replacement: